fcxsantos/work-at-olist/README.md

 Work environment used to run this project
 -----------------------------------------
-The next requirements were use in this project:<br>
+The next requirements were used in this project:<br>
 PC with an Intel i5 processor, RAM memory with 8GB, HD SATA with 1TB, Windows 10 as SO and TextPad as text editor python-3.6.4 - environment to use Python language<br>
 python-dateutil 2.7.0 - module to manipulate datetime objects<br>